• Skip to primary navigation

 • Preheat oven to 180 degrees celsius (fan-forced).
 Grease and line a deep loaf pan with baking paper and set aside.

-• Place the zucchini into the Thermomix bowl.
-Grate by pressing Turbo 3-5 times or until grated.
+• Without washing the bowl, place the zucchini into the Thermomix bowl.
+Grate by pressing Turbo (2 second) 3-5 times or until grated.
 Place into a strainer and squeeze out any excess liquid (see notes).
 Set aside.

-• In a clean and dry Thermomix bowl, add the self-raising flour, bi-carb soda, salt and cinnamon and sift by pressing Turbo 8 times.
-Add the caster sugar and mix for 10 seconds, REVERSE, Speed 4.
+• Add the self-raising flour, bi-carb soda, salt, cinnamon and caster sugar and mix for 10 seconds, Speed 4.

-• Add the eggs, the melted coconut oil, the grated zucchini, carrot and apple and mix for 15 seconds, REVERSE, Speed 4 or until completely combined (use the spatula to assist).
+• Add the eggs, coconut oil, grated zucchini, carrot and apple and mix for 15 seconds, REVERSE, Speed 4 or until completely combined (use the spatula to assist).

 • Leave to cool in the tin for 10 minutes before carefully transferring to a wire rack to cool completely.